-- Development of promotional literature (hard copy and electronic copy) for circulation and dissemination to primary and secondary audiences - Placement of targeted adverts in local media outlets (such as local radio stations, local newspapers and websites targeted at local communities around catchments). - Placement of targeted adverts on social media platforms, utilising audience features such as location and interests - Syndication of regular press releases to local/regional media and the setting up media interviews and opportunities for appropriate spokespeople - Publication of regular posts across owned channels and platforms
+- Development of promotional literature (hard copy and electronic copy) for circulation and dissemination to primary and secondary audiences.
+The source of this information could be IFI, the National Biodiversity Data Centre or other relevant bodies. - Placement of targeted adverts in local media outlets (such as local radio stations, local newspapers and websites targeted at local communities around catchments). - Placement of targeted adverts on social media platforms, utilising audience features such as location and interests

+- Syndication of regular press releases to local/regional media and the setting up media interviews and opportunities for appropriate spokespeople - Publication of regular posts across owned channels and platforms